What is a contract of employment?

 If such amendments are agreed to in writing between the parties in the form of an addendum to the original employment contract, a signed copy of such addendum must also be delivered to you within the eight-working-day period.

-laws, regulations, or collective agreement does not require the employer to notify the employee as previously stated.
+Any amendment or modification to employment conditions as a result of a change in any applicable laws, regulations, or collective agreement does not require the employer to notify the employee as previously stated.

 However, an employer is exempt from notifying you about amendments to employment conditions resulting from a change in any applicable laws, regulations or collective agreements.
 Nevertheless, your employer should maintain an open and regular channel of communication with you on any legislative or regulatory developments that may affect your employment.